Reviewing Urovant Sciences Ltd. (UROV)'s and Tocagen Inc. (NASDAQ:TOCA)'s results | New Business Observer

 |0.00

-Table 1 demonstrates Urovant Sciences Ltd. and Tocagen Inc.’s top-line revenue, earnings per share and valuation.
+Table 1 highlights Urovant Sciences Ltd. and Tocagen Inc.’s top-line revenue, earnings per share and valuation.

 Profitability

-Table 2 represents Urovant Sciences Ltd. (NASDAQ:UROV) and Tocagen Inc. (NASDAQ:TOCA)’s net margins, return on assets and return on equity.
+Table 2 has Urovant Sciences Ltd. and Tocagen Inc.’s return on equity, return on assets and net margins.

 |Net Margins